NBISweden/raukr-2023/README.md

 - To preview/render, you must use [Quarto\>=1.2.269](https://quarto.org/docs/download/)
 - If using RStudio, use [v2022.07.1 or newer](https://posit.co/download/rstudio-desktop/)
+- [VSCode](https://arinbasu.medium.com/why-quarto-with-vscode-is-a-great-data-science-tool-f0a259d28702) is a good alternative to RStudio for quarto documents
 - You need to install the R packages necessary for your topic/file

 :bangbang: Do not use visual editor!
 It messes up the code formatting.